The header area of a top-level page shows its own link in this color.

 Entering both times sets Type to Main Task, and only a start-time sets it to Background Task.

 For Add On-site Item, entering no times sets Type to Background Task.
-Otherwise it sets Type to Planning Action.
+For Add Planning Item, it sets Type to Planning Action.

 Creating Links to Web Pages